easyCZ/memcached-vs-redis/configs/README.md

 ## General

 ### Memory Allocation
-*nsl200* has about 6GB free memory - set this as the bound
+*nsl200* has about 6GB free memory out of 8GB - set this as the bound.
+This achieves about 80% memory usage.

 ### Deamon Mode
 Run both applications as deamons